 Voles are among the worst pests to find eating away at a lawn or garden.
 Although small, these rodents do substantial damage to plant life.
 Unfortunately, often the vole infestation is detected only after they have already done significant damage to plants and grass.
+You need vole control long before then.

-What is a vole?
+What is a lawn vole?

 Aside from rapid growth, voles are hazardous to plant life and lawns due to the way they eat.
 Voles target the root systems of plants and burrow under the target and devour the plant roots until the plant dies.
 Once the plant dies, they move along to their next target and repeat the destruction.
 It is not uncommon to see a single vole population completely decimate a lawn or garden killing large numbers of plants and areas of grass.
 Because of their subterranean feeding habits, it is very hard to spot a vole infestation early.